When Illini enter draft, transfer portal, how does NIL factor in?

 “I told Coleman: 'If you stay, I’ll renew the deal again,'” Quattrone said.
 “If Coleman doesn’t get a great deal (for the NBA), I would hope he would stay.”

 Quattrone said he spent the latter summer months last year getting to know both Illinois basketball players.
-Both players apparently needed some wheels and offered to let the business use their likenesses in ad campaigns and social media posts.
+Both players apparently needed some wheels, and offered to let the business use their likeness in ad campaigns and social media posts.

 Quattrone ended up loaning Hawkins one of the dealership’s first 2023 BMW X3s.